 Not being seen while wild camping is not just a practical concern – if you’re confident in your own inconspicuousness, you’ll also sleep much better.
 Luckily, there are a few simple things you can do to make yourself as invisible as possible.

 The first is perhaps the most basic: get away from anywhere there are likely to be people.
-For most cycle tourists, that means getting off the road and well away from the beams of passing headlights.
-Avoid places that are obviously popular stops for motorists.
-A good rule of thumb is to keep going until the litter stops, then go a bit further.
-(Bikepackers camping in the backcountry tend to have less to worry about in this department.)
+For cycle tourers, that means getting off the road and well away from the beams of passing headlights.
+For hikers, it means going off-trail.
+Avoid places that are obviously popular stops.
+A good rule of thumb is to keep going until the litter and used toilet paper stops, then go a bit further.

 If you’re planning on sleeping in a tent, try to get one in a natural shade of green.
 This will serve you well in a wide variety of environments, because if it’s green, stuff grows there, and if stuff grows there, people probably live there, and people can’t see a green tent in a green field at night.
 (Other colours will get you by as well, just not as stealthily.)